k8-proxy/p-k8-jmeter-test-engine-v1/src/controller/docker-jmeter-c-icap/README.md

 ```
 you can access minio using http://localhost:9000/
 ## Access Grafana Dashboard
-Run below command to do port forwarding in order to access Grafana locally
+To do port forwarding in order to access Grafana locally, run the command below
 ```
 kubectl port-forward -n grafana service/grafana-service 3000
 ```